andadapt/resources/ks4/year11/cpu/PITCHME.md

 ## Number of cores

 @ol
-- Increasing the core count increases the cycles per second
+- Increasing the core count increases the (FDE) cycles per second
-- 2 core at 1Hz, can do 2 cycles per second
+- 2 core at 1Hz, can do 2 (FDE) cycles per second
-- 2 cores at 2 Hz, 4 cycles per second
+- 2 cores at 2 Hz, 4 (FDE) cycles per second
 @ol